lumigo-io/lambda-log-shipper/README.md

 ## Usage

-Add the [latest extension](https://github.com/lumigo-io/lambda-log-shipper/LAYERS.txt) to your lambda ([read how](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-using)).
+Add the layer to your lambda ([read how](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-using)):
+`LAYER_ARN=arn:aws:lambda:<REGION>>:114300393969:layer:logs-extension:1`.

 Choose a shipping method:
 * S3 - Set the environment variable `LUMIGO_EXTENSION_LOG_S3_BUCKET` to your target bucket.
 Don't forget to add proper permissions.

-* <Your next service / 3rd party method>
+Please contribute or open us a ticket for more integrations.

 ## Advanced Configuration

 (Optional) Choose shipping parameters:
-* `LUMIGO_EXTENSION_LOG_BATCH_SIZE` indicates the target size (in bytes) of each log file.
+* `LUMIGO_EXTENSION_LOG_BATCH_SIZE` (default `1000`) indicates the target size (in bytes) of each log file.
 We will aggregate logs to at least this size before shipping.
-* `LUMIGO_EXTENSION_LOG_BATCH_TIME` indicates the target time (in milliseconds) before closing a log file.
+* `LUMIGO_EXTENSION_LOG_BATCH_TIME` (default `60000`) indicates the target time (in milliseconds) before closing a log file.
 We will aggregate logs for at least this period before shipping.

 Note: We will ship the logs immediately when the container is shutting down.
 Therefore, log files can be smaller and more frequent than the above configuration.

 ## How it works

-We use the new extensions ([read more](https://lumigo.io/blog/aws-lambda-extensions-what-are-they-and-why-do-they-matter/)) feature to trigger a new process that handles your logs.
+We use the [new extensions feature](https://lumigo.io/blog/aws-lambda-extensions-what-are-they-and-why-do-they-matter/) to trigger a new process that handles your logs.
 This process is triggered by the LambdaService with the lambda's logs, which being aggregated in-memory and transferred to your chosen shipping method.

 ## Contribute